CSCI-3349-F22/lab2/README.md

 If you typed the command from a different directory, or if you launched jupyter from Anaconda Navigator, you'll have to click on folders in the browser window to navigate to this directory.
 Then click on ```Lab2.ipynb```, which will open the notebook where you will complete the lab.

 ### Part 4: Complete the lab
 The notebook describes exactly what you need to do!
-You will add, commit, and push your version of the notebook along with anything else the lab requires to this repo as your submission for Lab 2.
+You will add, commit, and push your version of the filled-in notebook along with anything else the lab requires to this repo as your submission for Lab 2.

+*Note: Although jupyter notebook runs in a web browser, it is not actually "on" the internet.
+It's still just on your computer!
+You don't need to be connected to the internet to use a jupyter notebook since everything is happening locally.
+It is just presented to you in your browser.*

 **This assignment is due Wednesday, 9/14 @11:59pm EDT**